 - The ability for the installation to be engaged by the public is strongly recommended.

 - Any content deemed inappropriate will not be shown.

-Finalists will be notified via email on December 7, 2021.
-After a technical review, winners will be announced to the public on December 17, 2021.
+Finalists will be notified via email later in November.
+After a technical review, winners will be announced to the public by the end of November 2022.

 People’s Choice Award: The community will be given an opportunity to engage with the installations and vote for their favourite designs during the final weeks of the Winter City Design Competition.

 Budget for Winners